INN-SFU/Data-Portal/README.md

   - **Retrieve Asset**: Generate presigned URLs for accessing specific assets and serve an HTML template with these URLs.

 - **Forms and User Interaction**
-  - **Note** *To reiterate, this is not intended to be the final UI/UX design, merely an efficient means of exposes the fundamental service to ease the development process.
-The underlying upload and download endpoints are descirbed below*.
   - **Upload Form**: Render a form for uploading files, allowing users to select and upload files to the system.
   - **Download Form**: Render a form for downloading files, displaying available files and generating download links.
+  - **Note**: *To reiterate, this is not intended to be the final UI/UX design, merely an efficient means of exposes the fundamental service to ease the development process.
+The underlying upload and download endpoints are descirbed below*.

 - **Presigned URL Endpoints**
   - **Generate Upload URL**: Create a presigned URL for uploading a file to the system.